Implantable Cardioverter Defibrillator (ICD) Insertion

 Don't have transcutaneous electrical nerve stimulation (TENS) therapy.
 Talk with your

-Turn off large motors, such as cars or boats, when working on them as they may create
+Turn off large motors, such as cars or boats, when working on them.
+They may create

 a magnetic field.

-Stay away from high-voltage and radar machinery such as radio or TV transmitters,
+Stay away from high-voltage and radar machinery.
+This includes radio and TV transmitters,

-electric arc welders, high-tension wires, radar installations, or smelting furnaces.
+electric arc welders, high-tension wires, radar installations, and smelting furnaces.

 If you are scheduled for surgery, let the surgeon know well ahead of the operation